matplotlib/governance/communications_guidelines.md

 ## Content Guidelines:
 - stick to Matplotlib, 3rd party packages, and visualizations made with Matplotlib
-- also acceptable topics: Python, Visualization, Numfocus libraries
+- also acceptable topics: Python, Visualization, NumFOCUS libraries
 - no gratuitous disparaging of other visualization libraries and tools; criticism is acceptable so long as it serves a constructive purpose
 - follow visualization communication best practices
     - don't share non-expert visualizations when it could be harmful